 6. Mount Moriah Cemetery

-Sitting high above the city and nestled deep into the Black Hills, Mount Moriah Cemetery is the final resting place for some of Deadwood's most notable characters.
-Not only can you find the gravesites of people like "Wild Bill" Hickock, Calamity Jane, Preacher Smith, and Potato Creek Johnny, but through informational exhibits and handouts, you can learn more about the people behind these now iconic names.
+Mount Moriah Cemetery sits high above the city, nestled deep into the Black Hills.
+It's the final resting place for some of Deadwood's most notable characters.
+This includes the likes of "Wild Bill" Hickock, Calamity Jane, Preacher Smith, and Potato Creek Johnny.
+Seeing these monuments helps instill the real-life history of the town.

-Above all else, This historic cemetery offers a great chance to walk through and soak in some scenic Black Hills landscapes.
+Parking is sometimes scarce at the cemetery.
+Informational exhibits and handouts help visitors learn more about the people behind the names etched in stone.
+And above all else, the elevated landscape offers a great chance to walk through and soak in some scenic Black Hills landscapes.

 Address: 10 Mount Moriah Drive, Deadwood, South Dakota